gilbertdyer2/UnityDrawingRecognition/README.md

 |void  	|PrintCoMCircleMap(Bitmap  bitmap)	|Prints the 2D circle map representation stored by a bitmap, using the center of mass as the centerpoint instead of the geometric median used by default.
 Each ring of the map is printed in order from inner to outer ring as 2x2 group of values.
 Use this for comparing the effectiveness of the two centerpoints.	|
 |void  	|PrintFlatMapHorizontal(Bitmap  bitmap)	|Prints the horizontal FlatMap representation stored by a bitmap. 	|
 |void  	|PrintFlatMapVertical(Bitmap  bitmap)	|Prints the vertical FlatMap representation stored by a bitmap.	|
+##
 ### Brief Overview of Other Classes used in DrawingRecognition
 *(These are model classes you are not required to interact with, but may potentially end up editing in case you want to add to or modify the behavior of a class, or find a bug.
-Documentation for each of these classes is can be found within their respective scripts)*
+Additional documentation for each of these classes can be found within their respective scripts)*

 **Bitmap:** Stores the points of a drawing and various map representations of it for usage during comparison.
 Handles calculations of raw comparison scores between Bitmaps.